-Strengthen the Base - Increase Scope of Existing Customer Contracts
+Increase Scope of Existing Customer Contracts

 Certain of our contracts only include some of the platforms and services we can provide.
 We believe there is significant potential to offer additional games and services, including feature enhancements, to our existing customers in the future.
-For example, when we procured our contract with Virginia in 2016, we offered only online subscription DBGs.
-However, following a recent change in legislation, the VAL chose to expand our contract to include both Instants and DBG offerings.
+For example, when we procured our contract with the VAL in 2016, we offered only online subscription DBGs.
+However, following a recent change in legislation, in March 2020, the VAL chose to expand our contract to include both Instants and DBG offerings.
+The offering under the expanded contract launched in July 2020 and has an initial term through 2026 plus the option to extend for five additional years.
 A number of our contracts are in their early years and, as such, provide us ample time to expand the offerings we provide to our existing customers.

-We believe the scope of services that we can provide to our current customers is broad, as evidenced by our most recent customer contract, entered into in March 2020, pursuant to which we will provide the AGLC with their full suite of online gaming offerings including casino games and sports betting.
+We believe the scope of services that we can provide to our current customers is broad, as evidenced by our most recent customer contract, entered into in March 2020, pursuant to which we will provide the AGLC with their full suite of online gaming offerings including iLottery, casino games, sports betting, poker, live dealer games and bingo.
+We are also responsible for marketing initiatives undertaken by the lottery, which we believe will enhance the overall experience for players.